 Packout everything that you bring with you and don't leave it behind on the beach

 If you're going to pay a fee to enter the beach, do it by making a donation to CEA

 Don't wear flippers – you don't need them as the Bay is very protected.
 Flippers damage the coral

 Don't get too close to sea turtles or fish – stay at least 15 feet away

 CEA is an organization focused on sustainability and improving ecosystem management around Akumal.
 They have many programs.
 These include

-Instead, you can sign-up, for example, with the Akumal Dive Center, to rent equipment (from $5 USD), or to take a guided snorkel tour.
+Instead, you can sign up with the Akumal Dive Center to rent equipment (from $5US) or take a guided snorkel tour.
 There are 2 tours that you can buy.
 The first is to take a tour of the circuits noted on the map.
 This costs $50 USD.
 This is in the area closer to shore.
 As a result, lots of people often snorkel here.
-So, the sand after mid-morning can get stirred up and can reduce the visibility.
-As well, as these areas are closer to shore, they are easy for you to snorkel along by yourself.
-But make sure that you don't stray from the circuit and don’t venture into the protected area, or the boat channel.
-The boat channel runs either side of the protected areas before the circuits.
+So the sand after mid-morning can get stirred up and can reduce the visibility.
+Also, these areas are closer to shore, so they are easy for you to snorkel along by yourself.
+But make sure that you don't stray from the circuit and venture into the protected area or the boat channel.
+The boat channel runs on either side of the protected areas before the circuits.

-Tip #7 – Avoid High Season
+Akumal Snorkeling Insider Tip #9 – Avoid High Season